 Revenue, other than contributions, consists of online training, conference services, merchandise sales, licensing of educational content, and student membership dues.
 Each of these services and merchandise sales have a single performance obligation.
 Revenue from online training, conference services, merchandise sales and licensing of content are recognized at a point in time.
-Revenue from membership dues is recognized over time using the straight-line method to allocate the performance obligation.
+Revenue from membership dues is recognized as performance obligations are satisfied over time using the straight-line method.